Anndrey24/Privacy_Preserving_Algo/README.md

 # Privacy Preserving Billing and Settlements in Local Energy Markets
 This code repository was created to support my 3<sup>rd</sup> Year Project / Dissertation for a BSc Computer Science degree at The University of Manchester.
+The final report is available [here](./Privacy_Preserving_Billing_in_Local_Energy_Markets.pdf).

 ## Project Description
 This project aims to implement a novel privacy-preserving billing and settlements protocol, PPBSP, for use in local energy markets with imperfect bid-offer fulfillment, which only uses homomorphically encrypted versions of the users’ half-hourly consumption data using Python and the python-paillier library.